Oliver Hill (architect): Between the wars

 In the 1920s Hill produced a number of Arts and Crafts style country houses, the best-known being The Thatched House in Warwickshire, Woodhouse Copse in Surrey, and Cock Rock in Devon.
 This group of three closely related designs, in which Hill produced distinctive combinations of locally sourced materials such as weatherboarding, thatch, brick and stone, was important in establishing his early reputation as a country house designer.
 The influence of Lutyens continued to be felt in Hill's country houses, and some of his town houses of the period have also been called "Lutyenesque".

 Hill turned towards architectural modernism in the 1930s.
 On visiting the Stockholm Exhibition of 1930 he was impressed by the works of Gunnar Asplund.
 He was also influenced by his friend Christopher Hussey, Raymond McGrath and Mansfield Forbes.
-His work continued to be marked by his appreciation of the textures of natural materials, as well as by a predeliction for curving lines, including very free or irregular ones.
+His work continued to be marked by his appreciation of the textures of natural materials, as well as by a predilection for curving lines, including very free or irregular ones.

 Hill's first major modernist project was Joldwynds in Surrey.
 The dominant feature of the Joldwynds plan, a curving front with a central, large-windowed circular stair-tower, recurred at the Midland Hotel in Lancashire, and at Holthanger, now known as Cherry Hill in Surrey.
 Landfall in Dorset had a circular stairhall as the house's central feature.
 The Prospect Inn in Kent was an oval-shaped pub, with a serpentine wall around the car park.